-The Superior Hiking Trail Association publishes the official trail guidebook and a set of six trail maps.
-In Spring of 2020, SHTA will also publish a new Databook — a compact, essential guide — complete with updated mileages between points of interest, elevation profiles, and northbound or southbound compatibility.
-These critical trip planning tools are available for purchase in our online store, at our Trail Information Center in Two Harbors, MN, and at selected retail locations (outdoor shops, and State Park gift shops).
+The Superior Hiking Trail Association publishes the official trail guidebook, databook, and a set of six trail maps.
+These critical trip planning tools are available for purchase in our online store, at our Trail Information Center in Two Harbors, MN, and at selected retail locations, including outdoor gear shops and State Park gift shops.

 Guide to the Superior Hiking Trail – 8th Edition

 The guidebook details the 300+ miles of the Superior Hiking Trail.
 Useful for the casual day-hiker, trail runner, weekend backpacker, or long distance thru-hiker the guide provides:

 - Mile-by-mile descriptions of each trail section, including spur trails